-Tribulus is a herb that has been used in various systems of traditional medicine for enhancing libido, fertility, and vitality.
-Although many take tribulus seeking a natural “testosterone boost”, this herb won’t actually alter testosterone levels in healthy men.
-Read on to discover how it does work, along with a breakdown of its science-based health benefits and side effects.
+Tribulus is an herb that has been used in various systems of traditional medicine for enhancing libido, fertility, and vitality.
+Read on to learn about its active components, the theory of how it could work, and the potential dangers of supplementation.

 What is Tribulus Terrestris?

-Tribulus (Tribulus terrestris) is a plant that grows in the Mediterranean and in subtropical and desert regions around the world including India, Vietnam, China, Spain, Mexico, and Bulgaria.
+Tribulus (Tribulus terrestris) is a plant that grows in the Mediterranean and in subtropical and desert regions around the world, including India, Vietnam, China, Spain, Mexico, and Bulgaria.
 This common weed is particularly well-adapted to warm, dry regions.
-It got its nicknames “puncture vine” and “devil’s thorn” from the spikes that cover its fruits [R, R].
+It got its nicknames “puncture vine” and “devil’s thorn” from the spikes that cover its fruits [1, 2].

 This plant has a long history of use in ancient medicine systems.
-As part of Indian and Chinese traditional medicine, the roots and the fruits of tribulus were considered remedies for numerous diseases and general health tonics.
-Its historical uses include boosting libido and fertility, flushing fluid buildup (edema), reducing kidney stones, and fighting urinary infections [R].
+As part of Indian and Chinese traditional medicine, the roots and the fruits of tribulus were considered remedies for numerous ailments and used as general health tonics.
+Its historical uses include boosting libido and fertility, flushing fluid buildup (edema), reducing kidney stones, and fighting urinary tract infections .

 As the popularity of tribulus increased, so did the misconceptions and false information surrounding its use.
-For one, taking tribulus to boost testosterone will probably not work if your levels are normal.
-Tribulus may help with infertility and libido, but its active compounds have a testosterone-independent mechanism of action [R].
+For one, taking tribulus to boost testosterone and athletic performance probably won’t work.
+Tribulus may help with sexual dysfunction and low libido, but its active compounds seem to have a testosterone-independent mechanism of action .

-The saponins and flavonoids found in tribulus are mainly responsible for the major benefits and effects of the plant.
+Scientists believe that saponins and flavonoids in tribulus are responsible for the effects of this plant.
 Of these, the steroidal saponin protodioscin is the most important one.
-Extracts of tribulus are usually standardized to contain a certain percentage of saponins in the form of protodioscin [R, R, R].
+Extracts of tribulus are usually standardized to contain a certain percentage of saponins in the form of protodioscin [5, 1, 6].